ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    can be found.
 * `helper_aggregator_url`: A URL relative to which the Helper's API resources can be found.
-* The query configuration for this task (see {{query}}).
-This determines the query type for batch selection and the properties that all batches for this task must have.
-The party MUST NOT configure the task if it does not recognize the query type.
+* The batch mode for this task (see {{batch-mode}}).
+This determines how reports are grouped into batches and the properties that all batches for this task must have.
+The party MUST NOT configure the task if it does not recognize the batch mode.
 * `task_expiration`: The time up to which Clients are expected to upload to this task.
 The task is considered completed after this time.
 Aggregators MAY reject reports that have timestamps later than `task_expiration`.